The Clarity Brain

 Systemic Modelling trainer, Caitlin Walker talked about 3 kinds of rules.

 These are the rules you share openly.
-Maybe you express them verbally or perhaps in a written contract.
-You might set out what you want and what you expect from others and you share your expectations.
+Maybe you express them verbally or perhaps in a writing.
+You might set out what you want and what you expect from yourself and others.

 Unspoken or internal rules